andrearosasco/clearconf/README.md

 class MyConfig(BaseConfig):
     pass
 ```
-When your root config subclass BaseConfig all nested classes will be automatically set to subclass BaseConfig.
+When your root config subclass `BaseConfig` all nested classes will be automatically set to subclass `BaseConfig`.
 This will add to each of them a series of functionalities such as serialization functions and the ability to set values through the command line.

 ### Configuration Structure
 Configurations are defined using nested Python classes that inherit from

-BaseConfig
+`BaseConfig`

 .
 Each class represents a configuration section.